(Updated March 1, 2016)

 The thesis requirements consist of a research proposal and the thesis itself.
 The purpose of the proposal is to demonstrate that the study has scientific merit, the research plan is tractable, the methods are appropriate, and the results will likely represent a meaningful contribution to the scientific community.
 The proposal serves as a formal mechanism by which students can gain feedback on their progress, learn of potential pitfalls and problems, and receive counsel on requisite modifications to the research plan.
 The proposal should be submitted for committee review by 30 September in Year 2.

 The thesis should be completed by the end of Year 2.
 Meeting this timeframe relies on the conscientiousness and vigilance of the students and their advisors.
 As an illustration, we provide scheduling guidelines for Year-2 tasks that would lead to on-time completion of the thesis and graduation in two years:

 An important part of conducting research is communicating research findings to the wider scientific community.
-Therefore, as part of their degree requirement, students must present the findings of their research at the annual Masters Student Research Colloquium.
+Therefore, as part of their degree requirement, second-year MESc/MFS students must present the findings of their research at the annual F&ES Research Colloquium, which is held in April.
 Students will receive a grade of Satisfactory Completion for this effort.